 - “If you don’t shape up, I will…”

 - Domination and control

 - Withdrawal of affection

 A common form of emotional abuse is “I love you, but…” That sounds so sweet, yet it is both a disguised criticism and a threat.
 It indicates, “I love you now, but if you don’t stop such-and such, that love is of short duration.”
 It is a constant put-down that works on your self-esteem.

 And mental abuse often has some threat involved such as, “If you don’t shape up, I will…”

 “If you leave me, I’ll go off without a trace.
 You and the kids will never find me and never get a penny from me.”

 Mental abuse is a blow of death to your self-esteem.
 Often the first step in leaving the abuse is obtaining counseling to rebuild that esteem.

-I live in Dallas, and have only in the last few months, realized that my husband of eight years is verbally abusive with me.
-As many of your articles say, it’s taken a while to actually realize this.
+I’ve recently realized that my husband of eight years is verbally abusive with me.
 My self-esteem is so low.
 I hurt so badly inside.
 I honestly believe that at least with physical abuse, there’s something concrete to show an outsider.
 How do I extract my broken will and damaged psyche and show anyone how I feel?

 This morning I was told I could never disagree with him.
-That indeed our eight years of fighting was my fault, as I as not submissive, as The Bible instructs women to be.
+That indeed our eight years of fighting was my fault, as I am not as submissive as The Bible instructs women to be.
 That if we were in a Middle Eastern country, he would sell me.